veryeasily/signifier/README.md

 </td>
 </tr>
 </table>
-Signifier is under some kind of open source license, but don't copy my code until I decide what that license is.
+Signifier is currently copyrighted, but don't copy my code until I decide what that license is.